akka/akka/akka-docs/src/main/paradox/stream/stream-parallelism.md

 since that would require a third processing step, which is not practically possible in the case of frying pancakes.

 One drawback of the example code above that it does not preserve the ordering of pancakes.
 This might be a problem if children like to track their "own" pancakes.
-In those cases the `Balance` and `Merge` stages should be replaced by strict-round robing balancing and merging stages that put in and take out pancakes in a strict order.
+In those cases the `Balance` and `Merge` operators should be replaced by strict-round robing balancing and merging operators that put in and take out pancakes in a strict order.

 A more detailed example of creating a worker pool can be found in the cookbook: @ref:[Balancing jobs to a fixed pool of workers](stream-cookbook.md#cookbook-balance)